-Period Total Number of Shares Purchased (1)(2) Average Price Paid per Share Total Number of Shares Purchased as Part of Publicly Announced Plans or Programs (1)(2) Dollar Value of Shares that May Yet Be Purchased Under the Plans or Programs (1)
+Period Total Number of Shares Purchased (1)(2) Average Price Paid per Share Price Paid Dollar Value of Shares that May Yet Be Purchased Under the Plans or Programs (1)

 October 2016 \$ \$

 November 2016

 December 2016

-Total \$ -
+Total \$

 - (1) In September 2014, the Board of Directors replaced a previous share repurchase authorization of up to \$1 billion with an authorization for repurchases of up to \$2 billion of our common shares exclusive of shares repurchased in connection with employee stock plans, which expired on December 31, 2016.
 Pursuant to the Merger Agreement, after July 2, 2015, we were prohibited from repurchasing any of our outstanding securities without the prior written consent of Aetna, other than repurchases of shares of our common stock in connection with the exercise of outstanding stock options or the vesting or settlement of outstanding restricted stock awards.
 Accordingly, as announced on July 3, 2015, we suspended our share repurchase program. - (2) Excludes 0.6 million shares repurchased in connection with employee stock plans.